nsg-ethz/p4-learning/exercises/03-L2_Basic_forwarding/README.md

 2. Parse the ethernet header.

 3. Define a match-action table to make switch behave as a l2 packet forwarder.
-The destination Mac address of each packet should tell the switch witch output port use.
+The destination Mac address of each packet should tell the switch which output port use.
 You can use your last exercise as a reminder, or check the [documentation](../../documentation/control-plane.md).

 4. Define the action the table will call for matching entries.
 The action should get